eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/ilo-rest.rst

 For more information about these registers read the section :ref:`nagios-plugins-installed.yml`.

-The installation process consists on downloading the plugin from the original repository, then it is necessary to regenerate the configure files if the aclocal version is not 1.14.
+The installation process [1]_ consists of downloading the plugin from the original repository, then it is necessary to regenerate the configure files if the aclocal version is not 1.14.
 More information in the section :ref:`aclocal-missing`.
 Finally, the configure, make and make install are executed.